Here is a list of tips and tricks for taking photos and getting great traces.

 Shadows can distort or hide edges of an item, making it difficult to trace important features.
 Using a well lit environment can help.

 Your items don't have to be perfect in your photos.
 The most important thing is to show us how you want your tools organized and sorted.
-We can do the tedious work of aligning and evenly spacing to perfection!
+To help maintain foam strength over time, there should be a minimum 1/4" between each tool, and 1/4" between the tools and drawer edges.
+If you do that, we do the tedious work of aligning and evenly spacing to perfection!
 Also, you can always request changes when we send you a proof.

 Tall tools can be difficult to capture accurately due to perspective effects of the photo.
 When we provide your proofs, we may ask for you to check measurements to ensure an accurate trace.